-A bond market is a financial market where bonds are traded.
+A bond market is a financial market where investors trade bonds.
 It is also referred to as a credit market.

 A government or company may issue a bond in the bond market when it wants to borrow money.
-Publicly traded companies issue bonds to finance a business expansion and to avoid giving up an ownership interest in the company (as they would if they had financed their expansion by issuing more stock).
-The disadvantage of issuing bonds is that bonds must be paid back with interest.
+Publicly traded companies issue bonds to finance a business expansion and to avoid giving up an ownership interest in the company (as they would if they had funded their growth by issuing more stock).
+The disadvantage of issuing a bond is the issuer must pay back a bond with interest.
 The cash disbursement may hamper the growth of a rapidly growing company.
-Governments are unable to sell stock, so they issue bonds to avoid raising taxes.
-They may use the proceeds to finance a public need or repay an existing bond that is maturing.
+Governments cannot sell stock, so they issue bonds to avoid raising taxes.
+They may use the proceeds to finance a public need or repay a maturing bond.

 Governments or companies initially issue a bond in the primary market.
-The proceeds from the sale is the only time the issuer receives funds.
+The proceeds from the sale are the only time the issuer receives funds.
 Investors may sell the bond in the secondary market.
 Bond prices are inversely related to interest rates.
-If market rates rise during the term of bond, then the value of the bond will fall, conversely if rates decrease, the bond's value will increase.
+If market rates rise during the bond term, the bond’s value will fall; conversely, if rates decrease, the bond’s value will increase.
 The attached video is a skit explaining bonds and why bond prices and interest rates are indirectly related.

-More money is traded in the bond market than the stock market.
-According to the Securities Industry and Financial Markets Association the average daily trading volume in the bond market in 2018 equaled $817 trillion.
-This compares to $271 trillion traded on the New York Stock Exchange and NASDAQ.
+More money is traded in the bond market than in the stock market.
+According to the Securities Industry and Financial Markets Association, the average daily trading volume in the bond market in 2018 equaled $817 trillion, compared to $271 trillion traded on the New York Stock Exchange and NASDAQ.
 (2019 SIFMA Capital Markets Fact Book)

 A bond market provides a bond with added liquidity by making it easier to sell.
-Bank loans cannot be purchased by small investors, therefore they are not very liquid.
+Small investors cannot purchase bank loans.
+Therefore they are not very liquid.
 However, loans can be packaged and sold as bonds.
-For example, most residential loans are securitized, meaning they have been converted into a pool of mortgages that can be sold as bonds in a bond market.
+For example, most residential loans are securitized, meaning they have been converted into a pool of mortgages and sold as bonds in a bond market.
 But few investors have the time or ability to measure the credit risk of a bond.
-Credit agencies such as Standard & Poor's, Fitch Ratings, and Moody's provide the vital service of rating bonds to provide an investor with an understanding of the credit risk.
-This also adds liquidity by increasing the number of interested investors.
+Credit agencies such as Standard & Poor’s, Fitch Ratings, and Moody’s provide the vital service of rating bonds to give an investor an understanding of the credit risk.

 Capital – Financing Business Growth